AlexGalays/abyssa-js/README.md

 Abyssa uses the following libraries:

-[**history.js**](https://github.com/devote/HTML5-History-API): Used to support HTML4 browsers and abstract the HTML5 history implementation differences.
 [**crossroads.js**](https://github.com/millermedeiros/crossroads.js): A stateless, solid traditional low level router.
 Abyssa builds on top of it.
 [**signals.js**](https://github.com/millermedeiros/js-signals): A dependency of crossroads.js; Provide an alternative to string based events.
 Abyssa uses signals instead of events.
 [**when.js**](https://github.com/cujojs/when): A small and solid implementation of Promise/A+.
 This is used internally to orchestrate asynchronous behaviors.

-Abyssa is compiled in two flavors: with and without dependencies built in.
-The standalone build may be used if a project already depends on some of these libraries.

 <a name="cookbook"></a>